-User interfaces are provided so that the operator may interpret and direct the Model 480A in the performance of its various functions.
-User interfaces consist of a digital display, status indicators, a mode button, and a reset button.
+User interfaces are provided so that the operator may interpret and direct the Model 580A in the performance of its various functions.
+User interfaces consist of a digital display, status indicators, a channel/select button, a mode button, and a reset button.